worldline/observability-workshop/docs/workshop.md

 		endpoint = "0.0.0.0:4317"
 	}

-To capture the entire transaction across all services in a trace, it's essential to instrument all the services in our application.
 	output {
 		traces  = [otelcol.processor.batch.default.input]
 	}
 }

-> aside positive
->
-> In this workshop, our primary focus will be on the `easypay` service.
-> For efficiency, we have already instrumented the other services beforehand.
 // BATCH PROCESSING FOR OPTIMIZATION (2)
 otelcol.processor.batch "default" {
 	output {